ProgrammingHero1/toy-marketplace/task_description.md

 <br/>

-3. Your website should have a navbar with the **Website logo, Website name, Home, Blog, My Toys, All Toys, Add A Toy** and **User profile picture**.
+3. Your website should have a navbar with the **Website logo, Website name, Home, All Toys, My Toys, Add A Toy, Blogs,** and **User profile picture**.
     > **Note:** The **User profile picture, Add A Toy** and **My Toys** on the navbar are conditional based on login.
 If the user is logged in, the navbar will show the profile picture; otherwise, it will show the **Login button**.
 If the username is available, the user's name will be visible when the mouse hovers over the profile picture.

 <br/>